abacusorg/AbacusSummit/Simulations/README.md

 At present, we're planning for 12 particle subsample redshifts, 24 groups-only redshifts, and 3 subsample lightcones.

+The cosmologies in the "Cosm" column are tabulated in [Cosmologies](../Cosmologies/README.md).

 -----

 | SimName                            | Cosm | Phase   | PPD  | Box (Mpc/h) | z_Final | Full Outputs | Notes |